composer/composer/doc/03-cli.md

     $ sudo composer self-update

+## Config

+The `config` command allows you to edit some basic composer settings in either the local composer.json file or the global config.json file.

+    $ php composer.phar config --list

+### Usage

+`config [options] [setting-key] [setting-value1] ... [setting-valueN]`

+`setting-key` is a configuration option name and `setting-value1` is a configuration value.
+For settings that can take an array of values (like `github-protocols`), more than one setting-value arguments are allowed.

+See the [config schema section](04-schema.md#config) for valid configuration options.

+### Options

+* **-g|--global:** Operate on the global config file located at `$COMPOSER_HOME/config.json by` default.
+Without this option, this command affects the local composer.json file or a file specified by `--file`.
+* **-e|--editor:** Open the local composer.json file using in a text editor as defined by the `EDITOR env variable.
+With the `--global` option, this opens the global config file.
+* **--unset:** Remove the configuration element named by `setting-key`.
+* **-l|--list:** Show the list of current config variables.
+With the `--global` option this lists the global configuration only.
+* **-f|--file="...":** Operate on a specific file instead of composer.json.
+Note that this cannot be used in conjunction with the `--global` option.

+### Modifying Repositories

+In addition to modifying the config section, the `config` command also supports making changes to the repositories section by using it the following way:

+    $ php composer.phar config repositories.foo vcs http://github.com/foo/bar

 ## create-project

 You can use Composer to create new projects from an existing package.
 This is